 The general build of the lens is simple and elegant.
 A design concept that seems to be adopted by other makers.
 A simple lens layout, with an ample, rubberized focus ring and simple distance scale.
 All lettering on the lens barrel is quality etched and bright yellow, presumably so they can be seen in low light.

 Inside the lens are 11 elements arranged in nine groups, with an 86mm filter thread up top.
 Everything here weighing in at a sizeable 1200g.
-The Zeiss can also be used for an APS-C 1.6x body, which brings the focal length up to 136mm.
-The Zeiss also comes with a lens hood, which seamlessly integrates into the lens design.
+The ZEISS Otus 85mm f/1.4 can also be used for an APS-C 1.6x body, which brings the focal length up to 136mm.
+It also comes with a lens hood, which seamlessly integrates into the lens design.

 As this is a manual focusing lens, the focus ring rotates 265 degrees and feels very precise when adjusting.
 Subjects slightly change in size on a full rotation, but hardly noticeable with fine adjustments.
 A very straightforward lens, with only the required features to get the job done.